Blog

 If Google Analytics is already installed on your website using the same Google account:

 Once verification is successful, your rental website is fully connected to Google Search Console.
 Google will start collecting data, allowing you to monitor performance, track indexing, and identify issues.
-The next recommended step is submitting your sitemap to help Google index your rental listings more efficiently.
+The next recommended step is submitting your sitemap to help Google index your rental listing.

 Submit Your Rental Website Sitemap

-Professional submitting rental website sitemap in Google Search Console
+Submitting rental website sitemap to Google Search Console

 Once your site is verified, the next goal is to help Google understand its structure.